-Have you ever seen Stork’s-Bill wildflowers?
+Have you ever seen these berries on your Dogwood trees?